-Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station
+Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station.

-Civitavecchia Train Station represents a strategic point for most of the tourists arriving to the port.
-It allows, actually, to get to Rome in less than 1 hour.
+Civitavecchia Train Station is a strategic point for tourists arriving to the port.
+In fact, it allows you to reach Rome in less than 1 hour.

 Distance from the port: 1 km / 1.5 km (600 meters from Forte Michelangelo, 1.5 km from Largo della Pace)